 - Buffer: Tweetdeck and Buffer should be in every marketer’s arsenal.
 I manage my “content calendar” through Buffer, and I get analytics from it (which are much better now that they’ve updated their reporting).
 I also use it to cross-promote posts, but you can read all about it in my previous post.

-- Omnifocus: this is my go-to productivity app that helps me stay on top of my daily tasks.
-All of my work tasks, work campaigns, projects, notes and future plans are in this app.
+- Omnifocus: this is the go-to productivity app that helps me stay on top of my daily tasks.
+All of my work tasks, work campaigns, projects, notes and plans are in this app.
 It’s not just a task manager – it’s pretty much a personal assistant.

 — Buffer (@buffer) February 16, 2016